kam3k/euler/README.md

 ## euler
-A command line utility that converts euler angles to quaternions and rotation matrices.
+A command line utility that converts euler angles to rotation matrices and quaternions.

 ## Contents
 * [Usage](#usage)